Applying to master’s programmes

-The instructions for authorised translations are below (see "Translations").
+The instructions for authorised translations are below (see "Instructions for documents" and "Translations").

 Name the file according to format: Translation-transcript-lastname.

 - If you have, in addition to a Bachelor's degree, another higher education degree you wish to be taken into consideration in the admissions, scanned colour copies of degree certificate and official transcript of records.

-If documents are not in Finnish, Swedish or English, scanned colour copies of authorised translations are required.
+If the documents are not in English, Finnish or Swedish scanned colour copies of authorised translations are required.